The Complete Guide to Pensions: How to Plan for the Retirement You Deserve

 A tax-free lump sum at retirement (up to 25% of your fund, subject to limits)

-how to invest your pension
+How to invest your pension

 Your pension isn’t just a savings plan — it’s an investment fund designed to grow your retirement income over time.
-How you choose to invest it will significantly influence how much you’ll have when you retire, and how comfortably you’ll live in retirement.

 Key Investment Considerations: